Minecraft-Malware-Prevention-Alliance/blog/src/content/blog/bleeding-pipe.md

 # Introduction

-BleedingPipe is an exploit being used in the wild allowing **FULL** remote code execution on clients and servers running popular Minecraft mods on 1.7.10/1.12.2 Forge, alongside some other mods.
+BleedingPipe is an exploit being used in the wild allowing **FULL** remote code execution on clients and servers running popular Minecraft mods on 1.7.10/1.12.2 Forge (its mainly those versions, other versions are affected.), alongside some other mods.
 Use of the BleedingPipe exploit has already been observed on unsuspecting servers.

 This is a vulnerability in mods using unsafe deserialization code, not in Forge itself.